michael-elementor/Jenkinslint/README.md

 ## How to setup Jenkinslint?

 - Run the `docker-compose up -d` command to make sure the jenkins local container will run and the Jenkinslint can run verifications against
+(in TBD: Add all needed "Pipeline" plugins automated installations.)

 ## How would I use this repository with pre-commit?